 #19.
 Spring Picture

 Using cotton wool, straws, popsicle sticks, paint and glue, you can create a colourful Spring picture, just like Artsy Craftsy Mom did.
 It could be framed and hung on the wall.

 You could add some Spring lambs using white cotton wool with black paint dots for eyes.

 #20.
 Cherry Blossom Lantern

-Update your room for Spring by painting your very own Cherry Blossom Pattern onto a paper lantern like this one from Activity Village.
+Update your room for Spring by painting your very own cherry blossom pattern onto a paper lantern like this one from Activity Village.

 You could use a single round lantern or if you want to have a string of lights find white cylinder lanterns and decorate each one with a unique painting.

-Over to you now.
-Have you tried any of our Spring Crafts for Kids or do you have any ideas of your own?
-Please share them with us in the comments box below.
+Have your say!
+Have you tried any of our Spring crafts for kids or do you have any ideas of your own?
+Leave a comment below and let us know – we’d love to hear from you!